jmpasmoi/ethnocloud/README.md

 ## Installation

-You can install forcats from github with:
+You can install ethnocloud from github with:

 ```R
 # install.packages("devtools")